Doxuno

 LICENCE FEE AND DEPOSIT

-The Licensee shall pay a licence fee of GBP 650.00 per month, payable in advance.
-The fee shall be paid by bank transfer or standing order to an account nominated by the Licensor.
-The fee is consideration for the personal permission to occupy and is not rent within the meaning of the Housing Act 1988.
-A refundable damage deposit of GBP 300.00 is payable on or before the commencement date.
-As this is a licence and not an assured shorthold tenancy, the statutory tenancy deposit schemes under sections 212-215 of the Housing Act 2004 do NOT apply.
-The Licensor shall hold the deposit on trust for the Licensee, shall not use it as fee, and shall return it within 14 days of the end of the Licence subject only to deductions for unpaid sums, damage beyond fair wear and tear, or breach of this Agreement, itemised in writing.
+The Licensee shall pay a licence fee of £650.00 per calendar month, payable in advance by bank transfer or standing order to an account nominated by the Licensor in writing.
+The fee is consideration for the personal permission to occupy and is not "rent" within the meaning of the Housing Act 1988.
+A refundable damage deposit of £300.00 is payable on or before the commencement date.
+As this is a licence and not an assured tenancy, the statutory tenancy deposit schemes under sections 212-215 of the Housing Act 2004 do not apply.
+The Licensor shall nevertheless hold the deposit on trust for the Licensee, shall not use it as fee, and shall return it within 14 days of the end of the Licence subject only to deductions for unpaid sums, damage beyond fair wear and tear or breach of this Agreement, itemised in writing.

 4.